Cha Cha Real Smooth (EP): Development

 Raiff had to consistently work with the score for the past few months, when the film was set to be screened at the Sundance Film Festival and SXSW, where there had a variation of the score, as much of the cues had to be removed.
 He said that even though, the film had a lot of music, he felt nice to have "everything quiet in the film", which resulted in stripping down much of the cues.
 He, however praised the compositions by Haim and Stracey, as both did "an amazing job".
 For the diegetic music, he worked with music supervisor Rob Lowry on selecting songs that are "smart and cheap".
 He wanted the Lupe Fiasco track "The Show Goes On" in the first place, as "it’s at the beginning of the movie and it sort of cheats for the rest of the movie, tricking the viewer into thinking, “Oh, this is a movie that has this level of songs,” even though we didn’t really have a song that was anywhere near that".
 In a sequence, where "WAP" by Cardi B and Megan Thee Stallion is playing, Raiff used the karaoke version of the track as his character was screaming into the microphone, covering up that the song is not the original version.
 He had to be much smart about the choices of diegetic music being featured in the film.

 Track listing

 Reception

 Ari Snyder of The Daily of the University of Washington wrote "From an auditory perspective, there are some dramatic scenes that had their impact undercut by the presence of music.
 That said, hats off to Este Haim and Christopher Stracey for creating a wonderful score."
 Morgan Rojas of Cinemacy called the score as "pitch-perfect", while Stephen Saito of Movable Fest called it as "seductive synthy".
-Haim and Stracey's score for the film has being listed as the possible contender of Variety's predictions for Academy Award for Best Original Score at the 95th Academy Awards.
+Haim and Stracey's score for the film has been listed as a possible contender in Variety's predictions for Academy Award for Best Original Score at the 95th Academy Awards.